IHS Logo

 Dr. Mahapatra is a pioneer health systems researcher in India.
 His research work and publications straddle the breadth and depth of health system issues, including (a) health system performance assessment, (b) estimation of disease burden, (c) reproductive and child health sector reform, (d) human resources for health, (e) healthcare financing, (f) information technology applications for healthcare, etc. He has served as member of ICMR Scientific Advisory Group, Core Group of the Department of Health Research, and the Scientific and Technical Advisory Group of the WHO - Alliance for Health Policy & Systems Research.
 Dr. Mahapatra has contributed to the Global Burden of Disease estimates published in the World Bank's World Development Report, 1993.
 He has published articles and books in the fields of general administration, rural development, and public health.

-Currently, Dr. Mahapatra is working pro bono, as the President & Dean at the Institute of Health Systems, Hyderabad, India.
+Currently, Dr. Mahapatra is working pro bono, as the President & Director at the Institute of Health Systems, Hyderabad, India.

 Powers & Functions of the President: